-Since 1030 AD, Christ Church has been an integral and intriguing part of Irish history, and over the centuries has collected a variety of strange artifacts.
+Since the 11th century, Christ Church has been an integral and intriguing part of Irish history, and over the centuries has collected a variety of strange artifacts.

 A decidedly un-Christian stockade is on display in the crypt (the largest crypt in either Ireland or Britain).
 Made in 1670, these stocks were used to punish criminals in Christ Church Place.
 They were moved inside the cathedral in 1870.